gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/PA - Standard of Work/PA Documentation Notes.md

 **PA Claims Lookback Period Update**

-- We only need to document enough claims data to fulfill the criteria.
+- **We only need to document enough claims data to fulfill the criteria.
 We can go as far back as Vue360RX allows to get this information.
-However, once the criteria is met, nothing else is needed.
+However, once the criteria is met, no other claims information is needed.**
 - For example:
   - Criteria is "needs trials of at least 180 days for 3 preferred medications ".
     -  Only have to include enough claims to meet that.
 If the member has tried 4 preferred medications for 1 years each, we do not have to include all of those.
     -  Example Notes: